ZemaTimoteo/T2_KneeActive/README.md

 Helps reconstruct the T2 maps from Knee images - from '.dat' file from the Siemens/GE scanners.

-The present implementation aims to contribute towards the development of open-source tools for MRI in order to make MRI more accessible, particularly on quantitative T2 maps
+The present implementation aims to contribute towards the development of open-source tools for MRI in order to make MRI more accessible, particularly on quantitative T2 maps.
-.

-Disclaimer:
+DISCLAIMER

 We use the following toolboxes: